Kanchenjunga BC to Makalu BC GHT

 Camping

-We follow a small trail through dense forest on the right side of Dhunge khola.
+From camp, we descend to Dhungge Khola through rhododendrons.
+We cross a plank bridge over the river to a large kharka on the other side and continue down the valley.
+We follow a small trail through dense forest on the right bank of Dhungge Khola.
 After 1 ½ hour we contour a ridge that draws you away from the main valley.
 We enter another valley to find a bridge to cross the river and we climb steeply back up to 3,250m and then levels out.
-Finally, we enter a broad flattish valley and cross a river on a plank bridge in a marshy area and then another little bridge leads to a hut.
+Finally, we enter a broad flattish valley and cross a river on a plank bridge in a marshy area, and then another little bridge leads to a hut.
 This takes about 2 ¾ hours of walking from last night's camp.

 The path then heads down the river through the bushes and rocks and small cairns occasionally mark the way.
 It opens into a few small kharkas and then into a rocky forest.
 The muddy path skirts up and down near the river through the bamboo and mossy rocks.
-Finally, after 5 hours of walking, we cross the Kolakharka Khola on a log bridge and then follow an overgrown trail to Saldim Khola.
-We pass through a herder's camp where we also camp for the night.
+Finally, after 6 hours of walking, we cross the Kolakharka Khola on a log bridge and then follow an overgrown trail to Saldim Khola.
+We set up camp at a herder's camp located about 1/2 hour walk below Cave Camp.
+We do not stay at Cave Camp as it is too small with space for only two tents.

 Walking 5km (6 hours)